fparpas/Developing-Agentic-AI-Apps-Hackathon/Student/Challenge-04-csharp.md

 **This Challenge (HTTP):**
 - MCP server runs in the cloud, accessible from anywhere
-- Clients connect over the internet using standard web protocols
+- Clients connect over the internet using Http web protocols
 - Enables multiple clients to use the same server simultaneously

 ### Azure Deployment: Two Simple Options